aquova/KA-Rando/README.md

 ## -- Overview --

 Programs to randomize the level order, enemy abilities, and Kirby's color in Kirby's Adventure.
 There are three programs contained within this repository which are to be used with a US version of Kirby's Adventure for NES.
-For best results, the first released version of the ROM is recommended (PRG0).
+As of Version 3.0.3, only the original release of the game (PRG0) is supported.

 First is a .lua script intended to be used with FCEUX or similar lua-compatible emulator.
 The lua script edits the RAM in real time, ensuring a completely random ability each time an enemy is swallowed.